What to do in Barbados?

 Use the interactive map below to find out where you need to stay next!

 I plan to write 4 or 5 articles about Barbados over time.
-So, I won’t go into too much detail here, but the goal is to give you a good idea of what to do and see if you have some time on the island.
-Although the island is relatively small, if you take your time, you can spend an enjoyable week here without getting bored.
+So I won’t go into too much detail here, but the goal is to give you a good overview of what to do and see if you have some time on the island.
+Although Barbados is relatively small, if you take your time, you can easily spend an enjoyable week here without getting bored.

-Admittedly, we stayed for a fortnight, which may seem a bit long.
-Our aim was to spend time with our family, to relax and unwind.
-So, it was perfect for our situation.
+Admittedly, we stayed for two weeks, which may seem a bit long.
+Our aim was to spend time as a family, relax, and unwind.
+So for us, it was perfect.
 Without further ado, let’s get started.
-I almost forgot, we found a great price on a rental car with DiscoverCars, don’t hesitate to check it out.
+I almost forgot: we found a great price on a rental car with DiscoverCars, so don’t hesitate to check it out.

 Explore Barbados